 1¾ cups water

-1 vegetable bouillon cube (I like Rapunzel brand), or 1 teaspoon salt
+1 vegetable bouillon cube, or 1 teaspoon salt

 1 tablespoon Cajun spice blend (available in ME’s bulk spice section)